 Request clarification of the following:

-• Current value of the farm’s assets and investments, including revenue from products or services3.
-Protect the farm.
+- • Current value of the farm’s assets and investments, including revenue from products or services

 • Operational expenditures plus labor costs